rferg/tandem-blog-posts/rails-mediator/article.md

 end
 ```

 And that's it!
 We've removed the direct dependency on `Notification` from `Tag` and made this side effect explicit.
 We can now change the behavior of this event side effect without touching the `Tag` class.
 Additionally, if we wanted more things to happen when `PostTagged` fires, we can easily add more handlers for this event, since events are `Mediate::Notification`s, which can have multiple handlers.
-Another nice effect of this decoupling is that We can also test `Tag` and `PostTaggedHandler` in isolation, making our tests more focused and easier to maintain.
+Another nice effect of this decoupling is that we can also test `Tag` and `PostTaggedHandler` in isolation, making our tests more focused and easier to maintain.

 ## Crosscutting concerns